AndrewGarven/SingleCellSeq/README.md

-# Project Name: Single Cell Sequencing Data Analysis with Scanpy
+# Single Cell Sequencing Data Analysis with Scanpy

 ## Table of Contents